 But we made it!
-Peter was a true gentleman, throwing blankets at me and putting me on leash duty while he did the hard work the first (every) night.
 I had been more than prepared to pull my fair share of the load until I stepped outside the Jeep and felt the goose bumps prick up all over my skin.
 "What is this madness?
 It's the still end of summer!"
 In my defense, he very much likes things done his way, because even when I did help he often told me not to or assigned me a job he was less picky about, so that takes away a small pocket of guilt.

 But I guess I should start from the beginning.

 Early Friday morning (but never as early as we'd like) we left our little town of Fayetteville, Arkansas while it was still dark, but before we stopped for ice & gas in Tontitown, the red glow began to grow on the east horizon.
 Within minutes, dawn broke.
 How quickly that can happen.

 I'd never before seen a "pilot car" before - what's that all about, Oklahoma?
 Too lazy to put out cones?